Building A Budget With Allocations - All Flexibility Levels

 Helpful Resources

-See the DCPS Way Dual Language SharePoint for more information specific to Dual Language, including DCPS Dual Language Program Non-negotiables and the Guiding Principles for Dual Language Education (CAL).
+See the DCPS Way Dual Language SharePoint for more information specific to Dual Language, including DCPS Dual Language program non-negotiables and the guiding principles for Dual Language education (CAL).

 Custodial